 European cloth manufacturers, therefore, had to depend on another plant called woad to make violet and blue dyes.
 Being a plant of the temperate zones, woad was more easily available in Europe.
 It was grown in northern Italy, southern France, and in parts of Germany and Britain.

-Worried by the competition from indigo, woad producers in Europe pressurized their governments to ban the import of indigo.
+Worried by the competition from indigo, woad producers in Europe pressured their governments to ban the import of indigo.
 Then why the demand for Indian indigo increased?
 Read further to understand...
 Cloth dyers, however, preferred indigo as a dye.
-Indigo produced a rich blue color, whereas the dye from woad was pale and dull.
-By the seventeenth century, European cloth producers persuaded their governments to relax the ban on indigo import.
+Indigo produced a rich blue color, whereas the dye from Woad was pale and dull.
+By the seventeenth century, European cloth producers persuaded their governments to relax the ban on indigo imports.

 The French began cultivating indigo in St Domingue in the Caribbean islands, the Portuguese in Brazil, the English in Jamaica, and the Spanish in Venezuela.
 Indigo plantations also came up in many parts of North America.

-Why the demand for Indian indigo increased further by the end of the eighteenth century?
+Why the demand for Indian indigo increase further by the end of the eighteenth century?

 Britain began to industrialize, and its cotton production expanded dramatically, creating an enormous new demand for cloth dyes.
 While the demand for indigo increased, its existing supplies from the West Indies and America collapsed for a variety of reasons.